Jeysiva-apjs/smart-spend-analyzer/README.md

 # Expense Analyzer

-**Expense Analyzer** is a full-stack application to manage and track expenses.
-You can add and update your expenses, categorize them, and see your spending over specific date ranges or by month.
+**Expense Analyzer** is a full-stack app for managing and tracking expenses.
+It lets you add, update, and categorize expenses while providing analytics to visualize spending by date range or month.

 ## Features